-Standard Objectives AAS.1 Examine African culture and narratives leading up to the slave trade (e.g., 1.
+African American Studies 1 Carnegie Unit Standard Objectives AAS.1 Examine African culture and narratives leading up to the slave trade (e.g., Mansa Musa, slavery in Africa) and the influence of African culture in the social, political, and economic development of slavery in the United States for both the enslaved and the colonists.
 Analyze the geographical, historical, economic, cultural, political, and scientific life of African people prior to European exploration.
 Analyze the economic, political, geographical, and social reasons for focusing the slave trade on Africa (e.g., the role of Africans, Europeans, colonists, etc.).
-Mansa Musa, slavery in Africa) and the influence of African culture in the social, political, and economic development of 3.
-Assess the role of geography on the growth and development of slavery. slavery in the United States for both the enslaved and the colonists.
-4. Analyze the economic and cultural impact of the slave trade on Africa and the colonies.
+Assess the role of geography on the growth and development of slavery.
+Analyze the economic and cultural impact of the slave trade on Africa and the colonies.
 Identify and explain the Middle Passage as one of the largest forced migrations in human history.
 AAS.2 Analyze the justifications and ramifications of slavery between 1619 and 1860.
-1 Analyze the economic, social, religious, and legal justifications for the establishment and continuation of slavery (e.g., 3/5 th Compromise, Fugitive Slave Act, Dred Scott, etc.).
+Analyze the economic, social, religious, and legal justifications for the establishment and continuation of slavery (e.g., 3/5th Compromise, Fugitive Slave Act, Dred Scott, etc.).
 Identify and evaluate the various ways Africans in Americas resisted slavery (e.g., Haitian Revolution, Nat Turner, Denmark Vesey, Gabriel Prosser, etc.).
 Analyze the role slavery played in the development of nationalism and sectionalism (e.g., Bleeding Kansas, proslavery vs. anti-slavery debate, etc.).
-4. Assess the development of the abolitionist movement and its impact on slavery and the nation (e.g., John Brown and the raid on Harper's Ferry, Harriet Beecher Stowe's Uncle Tom's Cabin , David Walker, Maria Stewart, etc.).
+Assess the development of the abolitionist movement and its impact on slavery and the nation (e.g., John Brown and the raid on Harper's Ferry, Harriet Beecher Stowe's Uncle Tom's Cabin, David Walker, Maria Stewart, etc.).

-Standard Objectives 1.
-Compare and contrast African American urban and rural communities in the North and the South.
+Standard Objectives Compare and contrast African American urban and rural communities in the North and the South.
 2. Analyze the African American family in antebellum America.
 AAS.3 Differentiate between African American life and cultural contributions through 1860.
 3. Trace the development of African American institutions, including religion, education, and benevolent organizations and possible constraints against their development (e.g., AME Church in Philadelphia and other "Invisible Churches," Prince Hall Masons, etc.).
-Identify and explain the contributions of African Americans in science and the arts (e.g., George Washington Carver, Edmonia Lewis, Lewis Latimer, Sarah Breedlove Walker, Elijah McCoy, etc.).
+4. Identify and explain the contributions of African Americans in science and the arts (e.g., George Washington Carver, Edmonia Lewis, Lewis Latimer, Sarah Breedlove Walker, Elijah McCoy, etc.).
 AAS.4 Evaluate the roles of African Americans during the Civil War and Reconstruction.
 Analyze President Lincoln's changing views on slavery and the status of freed slaves in the United States.
-Identify and explain the roles of African American soldiers, spies, and slaves to the war effort in both the North and the South (e.g., 54th Massachusetts Regiment, the 13th U.S. Colored Troops, etc.).
-3. Analyze the effects of Reconstruction on the legal, political, social, cultural, educational, and economic life of freedmen.
-Assess the successes and failures of Reconstruction as they relate to African Americans (e.g., forty acres and a mule, voting, Clinton Massacre, etc.).
+2. Identify and explain the roles of African American soldiers, spies, and slaves to the war effort in both the North and the South (e.g., 54 th Massachusetts Regiment, the 13 th U.S. Colored Troops, etc.).
+Analyze the effects of Reconstruction on the legal, political, social, cultural, educational, and economic life of freedmen.
+4. Assess the successes and failures of Reconstruction as they relate to African Americans (e.g., forty acres and a mule, voting, Clinton Massacre, etc.).